Calculus: Differential calculus

-In more explicit terms the "doubling function" may be denoted by g(x) = 2x and the "squaring function" by f(x) = x^{2}.
-The "derivative" now takes the function f(x), defined by the expression "x^{2}", as an input, that is all the information—such as that two is sent to four, three is sent to nine, four is sent to sixteen, and so on—and uses this information to output another function, the function g(x) = 2x, as will turn out.

 In Lagrange's notation, the symbol for a derivative is an apostrophe-like mark called a prime.
 Thus, the derivative of a function called f is denoted by f′, pronounced "f prime" or "f dash".
-For instance, if f(x) = x^{2} is the squaring function, then f′(x) = 2x is its derivative (the doubling function g from above).
+For instance, if f(x) = x^{2} is the squaring function, then f′(x) = 2x is its derivative.

-If the input of the function represents time, then the derivative represents change concerning time.
-For example, if f is a function that takes time as input and gives the position of a ball at that time as output, then the derivative of f is how the position is changing in time, that is, it is the velocity of the ball.

 If a function is linear (that is if the graph of the function is a straight line), then the function can be written as y = mx + b, where x is the independent variable, y is the dependent variable, b is the y-intercept, and: